 It must be noted that the study is carried out at 20 °C, while it is agreed that the mean seawater temperature for Europe is 9 °C. This is stated in Chapter R.11 (ECHA, 2017b: ECHA Guidance on PBT/vPvB assessment, p.
 59): 'The reference temperature for providing results on higher tier tests (and carrying out tests, where relevant) is 12 °C for surface water environment and 9 °C for marine environment'.
-Hence, the presented half-life of 32.3 days in the paper of Lofthus et al. (2016) needs to be corrected to an EU reference temperature of 9 °C for marine water.
+If the advice of the guidance is followed, the presented half-life of 32.3 days in Lofthus et al. (2016) needs to be corrected to an EU reference temperature of 9 °C for marine water.
 For the temperature correction, reference is made to Chapter R.7b (ECHA, 2017a: ECHA Endpoint specific guidance, p.
 221).
-Based on a suggested default activation energy ( $E_a$ ) of 65.4 kJ/mole, the correction factor to convert the half-life (at 20 °C to 9 °C) should be 2.85.
-Therefore, the half-life in marine water for 2,4,6-TTBP at relevant EU temperature (9 °C) is 92 days.
+Based on a suggested default activation energy (E_a) of 65.4 kJ/mole, the correction factor to convert the half-life (at 20 °C to 9 °C) should be 2.85.
+Therefore, using this conversion, the half-life in marine water for 2,4,6-TTBP at relevant EU temperature (9 °C) would be 92 days.

 It is noted that not all details on the test conditions are available for this study.
 For example, a mass balance is not presented, other potentially persistent transformation products have not been investigated, and the concentration of suspended particulate matter (SPM) and organic carbon content of the water is not provided.
 The removal of the parent compound could also be partially caused by dissipation such as adsorption to suspended particulate matter (SPM) in the water column.
-It is possible that part of the substance was adsorbed to SPM or complexed with organic matter.
-Potentially, biodegradation is even overestimated and real degradation half-lives could be greater than the values presented.
-Still, assuming that the same extraction and analytical methods were applied for test samples and controls, adsorption to SPM is unlikely to prevent biodegradation, because it is stated that the depletion of the total amount of the parent substance in the sterilised control (ETFE fabrics with immobilised alkylphenols submerged in flasks with sterilised seawater) was less than 1% at the end of the experiment.
-It means that if adsorption to SPM occurred, their extraction method could still retrieve the almost totality of the substance.
+The use of the adsorbent provides uncertainties.